jaanga/jaanga.github.io/blog/2015-11-17_leap-keypad-flick-to-select_leap-ux.md

 ![flick to select 3]( http://jaanga.github.io/gestification-r2/flick-to-select-leap-threejs/images/flick-to-select-03.jpg )

-Items of interest:

-The typical way in Three.js - and many other apps - to interact with objects is with a ray caster.
+One item of interest in the demo is it goes against the typical way in Three.js - and many other apps - use to interact with objects  which is with a ray caster.
 This works well, but it often means that you have to get the angle of the ray just right.
 My guess is that guitar players form innumerable angles when they compose their fingers into a chord.
 Arriving a a typical solution is doable, but will eventually involve gathering huge amounts of statistics in order to discern what the typical patterns mean.